Panel Stochastic Frontier Models with Latent Group Structures: Asymptotic Properties

 (i) For any small positive $\epsilon$,

 (ii) Assuming $K=K^{*}$, denote the event

 then $\Pr(\mathcal{M})\rightarrow1$. \end{theorem}

-Theorem \ref{TH:classify} (i) establishes the uniform convergence of $\hat{\vartheta}_{i}$ for $i=1,2,\ldots,N$.
+Theorem \ref{TH:classify} (i) establishes the uniform convergence of $\hat{\vartheta}_{i}$ for $i=1,2,\ldots,N$ provided $m\to\infty$.
 Building on this, Theorem \ref{TH:classify} (ii) demonstrates that the probability of correct classification approaches 1, provided that $K=K^{*}$.
 In the next section, we will argue that the $K$ we choose converges to $K^{*}$ with probability approaching 1, and we discuss the asymptotic properties of the post-classification estimates.

-We require significantly fewer assumptions for classification consistency compared to those needed for post-classification and determining the number of groups.
-For instance, we do not need independence or weak dependence across $i$, nor do we require specific distribution assumptions on $v_{it}$ and $u_{i}$.
+We note that significantly fewer assumptions are required for consistency in classification compared to those needed for post-classification and determining the number of groups.
+For instance, we do not need independence or weak dependence across $i$, nor do we require specific distributional assumptions on $v_{it}$ and $u_{i}$.